A Thin Blue Line – The Difficulty of Policing

 Members of enforcement bodies do not seem to question what they are asked to do.
 There are countless examples of strong police lines overpowering, even violently suppressing resistance.

-• In Russia, protests against the arrest of Alexei Nazalny.
+• In Russia, protests against the arrest of Alexei Navalny.

-• In Hong Kong protests against Chinese rule.
+• In Hong Kong, there are protests against Chinese rule.

 Do they just think that they’re doing their job?
 Have they been trained to blindly follow orders?
 Is their discipline so endemic that they never think to question their actions?

-However much training they have received, there must come a point when they think to themselves that what they are doing isn’t right.
+However much training they have received, there must come a point when they realise what they are doing isn’t right.

 Once recruited, the intensive training means that these people are drilled into obeying orders.
 There may even be an element of indoctrination in the training.
 There has to be.
 It is the only way the system can maintain itself.

-Of course, most of the time these individuals will have no conflict of interest or dilemmas about their workplace roles and their private lives.
-Most of the time their role is to catch those clearly identifiable baddies.
-That may be the compromise they make – for the sake of occasionally having to do something that they are not comfortable with, they can have a good, well-paid job and make a contribution to society.
+Of course, most of the time, these individuals will have no conflicts of interest or dilemmas between their workplace roles and their private lives.
+Most of the time, their role is to catch those clearly identifiable baddies.
+That may be the compromise they make – for the sake of occasionally doing something they are not comfortable with, they can have a good, well-paid job and make a contribution to society.
 It’s a sacrifice they may be prepared to make.

 But where does that line between a private life and a public duty sit?

 Can an individual who belongs to an enforcement body donate to a political party or to an organisation that acts in the political arena – civil liberties campaigners, nuclear disarmament bodies, environmental pressure groups?
 Could they join a campaigning organisation like Greenpeace?
-Would they be allowed to follow behaviours that touch on being contentious such as being vegetarian?
+Would they be allowed to follow behaviours that are contentious, such as being vegetarian?

-What would happen if the government proposed to build a major road near to where they lived and passing through a bird sanctuary?
+What would happen if the government proposed to build a major road near where they lived, passing through a bird sanctuary?
 Could an enforcement officer be a part of any protest movement?
 How would they respond if, in their working capacity, they had to maintain order at a demonstration?
 What if that demonstration turned violent?
 How would they feel about having to arrest their neighbours?

-Police officers are not allowed to express any opinion that might be transferred into unacceptable behaviours when they are on duty.
+Police officers are not allowed to express any opinion that might be interpreted as unacceptable behaviour while on duty.
 Yet police officers are allowed to vote.

 What happens if their chosen political party loses an election?
 Might they be less inclined to pursue and enforce the winning party’s policies?
-The protesters on Capitol Hill were able to make such progress because those enforcement agencies that were there to guard the building were sympathetic to the protesters.
+The protesters on Capitol Hill were able to make such progress because the enforcement agencies there to guard the building were sympathetic to them.

-It seems that to be a member of an enforcement agency may require you to have a particular mind set; may require you to be responsive to a particular form of training; may require you to appreciate and understand the importance of order and discipline above all else.
+It seems that to be a member of an enforcement agency may require you to have a particular mindset, may require you to be responsive to a particular form of training, and may require you to appreciate and understand the importance of order and discipline above all else.

-Society relies on that thin blue line for the maintenance of order.
+Society relies on that thin blue line to maintain order.
 Despite the pressures placed upon it, it’s surprising how steadfast that line can be.